Entanglement in conformal field theory and holography: Gravitational EOM from CFT entanglement

 \subsection{Non-holographic emergent gravity}

 The idea of a connection between Einstein's equations and entropy laws goes back to the seminal work of Jacobson \cite{Jacobson:1995ab}.
-A modern entanglement entropy version of it is discussed in \cite{Jacobson:2015hqa} and describes how a given CFT (in dimensions $d>2$) can be coupled to a theory of gravity in the same number of dimensions by imposing the `vacuum maximal entanglement condition'.
+A modern entanglement entropy version of it is discussed in \cite{Jacobson:2015hqa} and describes how a given CFT (in dimensions $d>2$) can be coupled to a theory of gravity in the same number of dimensions by imposing the `maximal vacuum entanglement condition'.
 This statement, similarly to the statements on holographic emergent gravity from entanglement in section \ref{subsectholograv}, can be traced back to a reinterpretation of a gravitational first law in terms of entanglement \cite{Jacobson:2015hqa,Bueno:2016gnv}.
-A 2-dimensional version of Jacobson's emergent gravity from vacuum maximal entanglement has been discussed in \cite{Callebaut:2018xfu}, see also \cite{Pedraza:2021cvx,Pedraza:2021ssc}, and a closely related account on entropic emergence of Jackiw-Teitelboim gravity for a CFT with boundary was presented in \cite{CallebautVerlinde:2018nlq}.
+A 2-dimensional version of Jacobson's emergent gravity from maximal vacuum entanglement has been discussed in \cite{Callebaut:2018xfu}, see also \cite{Pedraza:2021cvx,Pedraza:2021ssc}, and a closely related account on entropic emergence of Jackiw-Teitelboim gravity for a CFT with boundary was presented in \cite{CallebautVerlinde:2018nlq}.

 \begin{acknowledgement} I would like to thank my collaborators, and more broadly my friends and colleagues, in the fascinating world of entanglement and holography.
-Special thanks to Vincent Callebaut for the figures. \end{acknowledgement}
+Special thanks to Vincent Callebaut for the figures.
+Funded, in part, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Projektnummer 277101999 – TRR 183 (project A03 and B01). \\

+This is a preprint of the following chapter: N. Callebaut, Entanglement in Conformal Field Theory and Holography, published in Gravity, Cosmology, and Astrophysics: A Journey of Exploration and Discovery with Female Pioneers, edited by B. Hartmann and J. Kunz, 2023, Springer, reproduced with permission of Springer Nature Switzerland AG.
+The final authenticated version is available online at: \url{http://dx.doi.org/10.1007/978-3-031-42096-2_10}. \end{acknowledgement}